Rosemary Butter Cookies

 Transfer to a mixer bowl and add the crumbly mixture with the two eggs.
 With a paddle attachment mix on low until combined.
 The result should be a thick cookie dough consistency.

-* If you don’t have a food processor or mixer, see the note under baking tips below
+Note: If you don’t have a food processor or mixer, see the note under baking tips below.

-Place the dough onto a piece of parchment paper and wrap it into a log (just like a cookie dough from the store) twisting or folding over the ends to secure it.
+Place the dough onto a piece of parchment paper, press, and roll dough as you wrap it into a narrow log shape (just like a cookie dough from the store) twisting or folding over the ends to secure it.
 Allow the dough to chill for one hour in the fridge or more before baking.

-Cut into small circles 1/4 inch thick and about 1 1/2 in diameter (shown) and bake at 375℉ for 12-15 minutes until golden around the edges.
+Line the cookie sheet pans with parchment paper.
+Cut the dough into small circles about 1/4 inch thick and about 1 1/2 inch rounds (shown) and bake at 375℉ for 12-15 minutes until the bottom edges are golden brown.
+Allow the cookies to cool on a cooling rack.

 Baking Notes